tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-Knowing that we can be loved exactly as we are gives us all the best opportunity for growing into the healthiest of people. - Fred Rogers
+Come, gentlemen, I hope we shall drink down all unkindness. - William Shakespeare

 ### About the project
 Just a fun project to grab a random quote of the day everyday.